christian-reichart/svg-chameleon/README.md

   strokeWidths: {
     apply: false,                           // default: true
     name: 'my-stroke-width-var-naming',     // default: 'svg-custom-stroke-width' (additional stroke-widths are named 'svg-custom-stroke-width-2' and so on)
-    noScaling: true,                        // default: false (if true, preserves the stroke-width when scaling the SVG)
+    nonScaling: true,                        // default: false (if true, preserves the stroke-width when scaling the SVG)
     customVars: {
       '1': 'stroke-thin',                   // this would result in --stroke-thin for every stroke-width with '1' '3.5': 'stroke-bold'